elopezaguilera/exoplanets/README.md

 ### Predictions

 Predictions of the TCEs in the validation and test sets will be based on montecarlo samples of size 500 created by the trained Bayesian neural network.
-The model produces a probability of each TCE being of class 0 (non planet) or class 1 (planet).
+The model produces a probability of each TCE being of class 0 (non-planet) or class 1 (planet).

 Probabilities are distorted since the network was trained on an oversampled dataset and they need to be corrected.
 After doing this, the predicted class is the one that gives larger average probability.